CZ-NIC/knot/doc/reference.rst

 A :ref:`reference<keystore_id>` to a keystore holding private key material for zones.

-If multiple are specified, private keys for signing are looked for in all of them, but newly generated keys are stored in the first one (or the first one with :ref:`keystore_ksk-only` off in case of a new ZSK) in the specified order.
+If multiple keystores are specified, private keys for signing are looked up in all of them.
+But newly generated keys are stored in the first one (or in the first one without enabled :ref:`keystore_ksk-only` in the case of a new ZSK) in the specified order.

 ..
 NOTE::
    If multiple keystores are configured and a zone is being restored with the :ref:`back up<Data and metadata backup>` feature, all restored private keys are stored into the first referenced keystore.

-*Default:* an imaginary keystore with all default values

 ..
 NOTE::
    A configured keystore called "default" won't be used unless explicitly referenced.

+*Default:* an imaginary keystore with all default values

 .. _policy_manual: